-Marina Lights - Burton Chace Park (through Dec.
-31, 2018)
+Marina Lights - Burton Chace Park (Dec.
+1-31, 2019)

 Marina Lights will cast a festive glow on Burton Chace Park from 4–10 p.m. nightly in December.
 Make it a fun family outing with dinner at one of the Marina’s waterfront restaurants, then a walk around the park and enjoy the light displays.
 Select Saturdays feature free entertainment, a warming station and refreshments for purchase.

 Christmas Tree Lane Lighting Ceremony (Dec.
-8, 2018)
+14, 2019)

-The 98th Annual Christmas Tree Lane Lighting Ceremony and Winter Arts & Crafts Festival took place on December 8.
+The 99th Annual Christmas Tree Lane Lighting Ceremony and Winter Arts & Crafts Festival took place on December 14.
 Located just north of Pasadena on Santa Rosa Avenue in Altadena, Christmas Tree Lane is the oldest large-scale Christmas lighting spectacle in the United States.
 Every Christmas season since 1920, the majestic deodars on the "Mile of Christmas Trees" are strung with 10,000 lights.
 The festive lighting ceremony attracts thousands of revelers from around the area, as well as local choirs, marching bands, solo performers, and of course - Santa Claus.
 Christmas Tree Lane was added to the National Register of Historic Places in September 1990 and is designated a California Historical Landmark.

-Candy Cane Lane (through Dec.
-31, 2018)
+Candy Cane Lane (December 2019)